artela-network/artela-docs/docs/develop/reference/aspect-lib/tx-level-aspect/pre-tx-execute/index.md

  * @return void
  */
 preTxExecute(input: PreTxExecuteInput): void {
-  // In this method, my intention is to constrain the execution of the aspect-bound contract to be invoked no more than 100 times.
+  // In this method, constrain the execution of the aspect-bound contract to be invoked no more than 100 times.

   // import {sys} from "@artela/aspect-libs";
   const val = sys.aspect.mutableState.get<i32>("counter");